pfsense/docs/source/routing/troubleshooting-traceroute-output.rst

 This may also happen with IPsec due to the way IPsec traffic is handled in the kernel.
 The traffic is not "routed" in a traditional sense.

-This behavior may change in future versions of pfSense, see here: https://redmine.pfsense.org/issues/932
+This behavior may change in future versions of pfSense® software, see here: https://redmine.pfsense.org/issues/932